-The Chaparral Botanic Garden at the far north end of Alan Hancock College, Lompoc Valley Center campus.
-The CBG is the reason that LVBHS was formed, with an emphasis on informing the public of plants that are uniquely endemic to the Burton Mesa Chaparral.
+The Burton Mesa Chaparral Garden at the far north end of Alan Hancock College, Lompoc Valley Center campus.
+The BMCG is the reason that LVBHS was formed, with an emphasis on informing the public of plants that are uniquely endemic to the Burton Mesa Chaparral.

 The City of Lompoc Drought Tolerant Garden at 1801 W. Central Avenue, west of V street.
 It is a work in progress, having many hardy, Mediterranean climate plants and is an inspiration for local gardeners.

 River Park, a regional park with stately trees, a pond with ducks, and flower fields nearby, has a one-mile loop trail and picnic amenities.
 The park lies adjacent to the Santa Ynez River on the eastern border of Lompoc.
 The only entrance is at E. Hwy 246 and Sweeney Road.